googlefonts/googlefonts.github.io/gf-guide/metrics.md

 ##### 5. [Use_Typo_Metrics](https://www.microsoft.com/typography/otspec/os2.htm#fss)** **must be enabled

-This will force MS Applications to use the `Typo` values instead of the `Win` values for line spacing.
+This will force Microsoft Applications to use the `Typo` values instead of the `Win` values for line spacing.
 By doing this, we can freely set the `Win` values to avoid clipping and control the line height with the `Typo` values.
 It has the added benefit of future line height compatibility.
 When a new script is added, we simply change the `Win` values to the new `yMin` and `yMax`, without needing to worry if the line height have changed.
 Note that the `Use_Typo_Metric` flag is also called `fsSelection bit 7 `(related to how it is set in the OS/2 table).

 -   In Glyphs.app, set `Use_Typo_Metrics` custom parameter to `true` in the **Font** tab of **Font Info**.
 -   In RoboFont, this is under **Font Info \> OpenType \> OS/2 Table \> fsSelection \> USE_TYPO_METRICS**.